rblades/dhworkbook_master/docs/module-4/Exercises.md

 etc: that is, a tab between 'place' and 'coordinates' in the first line, a tab between 'mexico' and the latitude, and a comma between latitude and logitude.

-10\.
+12\.
 Go to [Palladio](http://palladio.designhumanities.org/).
 Hit 'start' then 'upload spreadsheet or csv'.
 In the box, paste in your data. **You can progress to the next step without having any real data: just paste or type something in - see the video below.** Obviously, you won't have any points on your map, but if you were having trouble with that step, this allows you to bypass it to continue on with this tutorial.

-11\.
+13\.
 Click on 'map'

-12\.
+14\.
 Under 'places', select 'coordinates'

-13\.
+15\.
 Click 'add new layer'

-14\.
+16\.
 In the popup, beside 'Choose one of Palladio default layers or create a new one.', select 'custom'.
 This is where you're going to paste it that tiles based URL from the map warper

-15\.
+17\.
 Paste in the URL, but **replace** the ```/z/x/y``` part with ```{z}/{x}/{y}```

-16\.
+18\.
 Click add

-Here is a video walk through; places where you might have got into trouble include getting past the initial data entry box on Palladio, and finding where exactly to past in your georectified map url.
+Below is a video walk through; places where you might have got into trouble include getting past the initial data entry box on Palladio, and finding where exactly to past in your georectified map url.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/KgLrvcA8v_M" frameborder="0" allowfullscreen></iframe>